Waterloo (album): Recording

-Reviews of the album were positive with Phonograph Records Greg Shaw stating that it "might just turn out to be one of the classic début LPs of the '70s".
-Rolling Stone also gave the album a favourable review.
-In a 3-star review, AllMusic said that it was "a beautiful album".
+Release

-Waterloo was first released on CD in Sweden in 1988 alongside Ring Ring and the self titled album.
+Waterloo was released in March 1974.
+It was first released on CD in Sweden in 1988 alongside Ring Ring and the self titled album.
 It is the only CD version of the album to follow the original Scandinavian LP's running order.
 Polydor first released Waterloo, along with Ring Ring, throughout Europe in 1990, with the discs being pressed in West Germany.
-These discs follow the running order of the Waterloo LP that was released in The Netherlands, swapping Watch Out and What About Livingstone? in the tracklist.
+These discs follow the running order of the Waterloo LP that was released in The Netherlands, swapping "Watch Out" and "What About Livingstone" in the tracklist.
 In 1995, Polydor reissued their pressings of all of ABBA's albums in the United States.
 The album has been reissued in digitally remastered form several times: in 1997 as part of "The ABBA Remasters" series, then in 2001 with an updated cover artwork and some bonus tracks, again in 2005 as part of The Complete Studio Recordings box set, and most recently in 2014 as a 40th anniversary "Deluxe Edition" reissue.
 This version of the album entered the UK album charts.

+On 5 April 2024, a new collection of vinyl products was released for the album's 50th anniversary celebration, featuring: a double-LP 45-rpm half-speed mastered gatefold version of the album; a seven-inch box set with colored discs (red, white and blue) of "Honey, Honey" / "King Kong Song", "Waterloo"/ "Watch Out" and "Waterloo (Swedish Version)" / "Honey, Honey (Swedish Version)", respectively; and individual 7-inch picture discs of these same three singles.
+A 10-inch limited edition "Waterloo" single was also released, featuring the four different language versions of the track.
+The half-speed high-quality audio was mastered by Miles Showell at Abbey Road Studios.

+Deluxe edition

+On 7 April 2014, Waterloo was reissued as a 2-disc deluxe edition package for its 40th anniversary.
+The first disc consisted of a CD version of the original album, expanded with eight bonus tracks, and featuring: all the language versions of "Waterloo" (including an alternate mix of the English version), the Swedish version of "Honey, Honey", and the 1974 US remix of "Ring, Ring".

+The second disc, a DVD, contained the "International Sleeve Gallery" along with thirteen TV appearances, eight of which were performances of "Waterloo": two from the Eurovision Song Contest, with a preview performance on SVT; two from Melodifestivalen, three from Top of the Pops, and one German performance from NDR's Musik aus Studio B. The remaining TV content included performances of "Honey, Honey" on Disco (ZDF), Spotlight (ORF), and Ein Kessel Buntes (Fernsehen der DDR), as well as an interview with Frida and Stig Anderson, following the band's Eurovision victory.

+The set also came with a 20-page illustrated booklet with an essay on the making of the album.
+It is the last release from the ABBA Deluxe Edition album series.